 - a.
-IIROC must develop an integrated fee model and submit it for approval with the Commission within two years of the date of the recognition order. - b.
-IIROC must report in writing on a quarterly basis for the first two years of operations on the status of the development of the fee model.
+IIROC must develop an integrated fee model and submit it for approval with the Commission by June 1, 2011. - b.
+IIROC must report in writing on a quarterly basis for the first three years of operations on the status of the development of the fee model.